tonyguesswho/favorite-things/README.md

 - FrontEnd

-The FrontEnd is a VueJs application located in the client folder.
+The FrontEnd is a VueJs application located in the client folder deployed on netlify.

 * Here is the [ LIVE FRONTEND URL](https://5d39aaf9a40c820009a38bd9--elegant-agnesi-f6c341.netlify.com/) of the application

-I created  a test user to ease the testing of th eapplication
+I created  a test user to ease the process of testing the application
-- Test User
+## Test User
 * email - testuser@test.com
 * password - password

-## Technology Stack - BackEnd
+## Technology Stack

 - Django
 - DRF
-- Postgresql
+- Postgres
 - ZAPPA(AWS LAMBDA)
 - Docker
+- VueJS

 ###  Setting Up For Local Development